 What makes this race special?
 We send 100% of the athlete registration fees to Smile Train.
-Since 2008, we've generated over $280,000 in donations our Smile Train!
-With our 10th year we are working hard to go beyond the $300,000 mark and you can help make that happen!
-Register to run, give your time as a volunteer, buy some Smile Train Tri gear, or just make a donation.
+Since 2008, we've generated over $300,000 in donations to Smile Train!
+Help make a difference by registering to participate, giving your time as a volunteer, buying some Smile Train Tri gear, or just making a donation.
 It all helps make this event a success for everyone - but especially for Smile Train.

 - 6:30-7:30am Race Day Packet Pickup & Registration, Timing Chip Pickup, Body Marking

 - 11:30am Awards Ceremony

 This will answer all your questions about parking, body marking, chip pickup, etc.

 The swim takes place at the Heritage Swim Club pool with a 250m pool swim.
 Starting at one end of the pool, swimmers proceed down each lane for one lap - changing lanes each time they get to a wall.
 This means there is only one direction of traffic in every lane!
 More room to pass, or get passed.
 At registration, athletes enter their projected swim time for the FULL 250m swim distance and that is used to order swimmers for the start.
 Swimmers who want no pressure can put 99:99 as their swim time and they will be put last in the group.
 We support everyone in this swim - from the first to the last!